CardmakingHobbies & Crafts

 Even More Unique DIY Envelope Ideas

-In addition to the step-by-step instructions I’ve shared above, here are some other resources which will show you how to make an envelope in lots of different fun shapes & sizes:
+In addition to the step-by-step instructions I’ve shared above, here are some additional resources which will show you how to make an envelope in lots of different fun shapes & sizes: